x3platform/echoserver/README.md

 #### `/[?wait=d]`

-Returns the whoami information (request and network information).
+Returns the echoserver information (request and network information).

 The optional `wait` query parameter can be provided to tell the server to wait before sending the response.
 The duration is expected in Go's [`time.Duration`](https://golang.org/pkg/time/#ParseDuration) format (e.g. `/?wait=100ms` to wait 100 milliseconds).